Amberzine: Publication history

-Phage Press published Amberzine #1 (March 1992) shortly after Amber Diceless Roleplaying Game was released.
-The digest-sized magazine focused on inspirational material, like character diaries and discussions of elements of the Amber universe.
-One to three issues per year were published from 1992–1997 and the magazine was known for publishing an original Roger Zelazny Amber short story, "The Salesman's Tale," in Amberzine #6 (February 1994).
-Matt Howarth wrote and drew a Bugtown/Amber comic crossover called "Amber Raves of Pain," which appeared in Amberzine #6 (February 1994) through #9 (January 1997).
-Erick Wujcik kept Amberzine going until 1997, when he moved into computer games, and then published Amberzine #11 (2003) several years later; after he decided not to be a publisher anymore, Phage published a final quadruple-sized Amberzine #12–15 (2005) to fulfill its obligation to subscribers and to publish all the final material that Wujcik had left.
+Phage Press released Amberzine #1 (March 1992) shortly after they published Amber Diceless Roleplaying Game.
+The digest-sized magazine presented material to inspire role-playing, such as character diaries and detailing elements of the setting.
+One to three issues per year were published from 1992 to 1997 and the magazine even included an original Roger Zelazny short story, "The Salesman's Tale," in Amberzine #6 (February 1994).
+Matt Howarth wrote and illustrated a Bugtown/Amber comic crossover titled "Amber Raves of Pain," which was published in installments from Amberzine #6 (February 1994) through #9 (January 1997).
+Erick Wujcik kept Amberzine in production until 1997, when he moved into computer games, and then published Amberzine #11 (2003) years later; after he decided not to be a publisher anymore, Phage finished with a final quadruple-sized Amberzine #12–15 (2005) to complete its obligation to subscribers and by publishing the remaining material that Wujcik had left.

 Reception

+Steve Crow reviewed Amberzine in White Wolf #38 (1993), rating it a 3 out of 5 and stated that "Overall, I've given Amberzine a three rating.
+For Amber players, however, I'd give it a 4.5 for useful background information, information on how to run an Amber campaign, etc. For non-Amber players, I'd give it a 1.5 as a little bit of its material can be extracted for other roleplaying games, and the Campaign Logs to provide hints on character development."

 In the September 1992 edition of Dragon (Issue #185), Rick Swan reviewed the premiere issue of Amberzine and commented, "As is the case with most fan publications, the writing and graphics range from adequate to amateur, but what the magazine lacks in slickness it more than makes up for in enthusiasm."

 Two years later, in the September 1994 edition of Dragon (Issue #209), Lester Smith called the magazine "an entertaining read, and a great source of ideas of Amber campaigns."

 Three issues later, in the December 1994 edition of Dragon (Issue #212), although Allen Varney singled out Issue #5 of Amberzine for reprinting The Dark World by Henry Kuttner and C.L.
 Moore, he pointed out that the magazine "has become almost entirely game-free... and now serves more as a good but pricey general 'zine for Amber fans."